telenordigital/connect-android-sdk/README.md

 The SDK will return an _authorization code_ in the `onActivityResult()` method.
 This authorization code must be sent to the server-side part of your client.

-If it is a confidential client add the following to the manifest:
+Add the following to the manifest:
 ```XML
 <meta-data
 	android:name="com.telenor.connect.CONFIDENTIAL_CLIENT"